Takhirzhon/Takhirzhon/README.md

 ### Hi there 👋

-* 👂 My name is Tokhirzhon aka Tahir
+* 👂 My name is Tokhirzhon aka Takhir
 * 🔭 I’m currently working on Quiz App for Android
 * 🌱 I’m currently learning C++ and Kotlin
 * 💬 Ask me about everything you want to know about me